Key takeaways

 Bottom line

-There are plenty of strategies to help you pay off what you owe effectively.
-Consider the various options from debt management to debt settlement.
+There are plenty of strategies to help you pay off what you owe effectively, from debt management to debt settlement.
 Think about what you can afford and how each method affects your credit score and financial health in the long term.
-Research companies to make sure anyone you work with a reputable.
-A good starting point is chatting with a nonprofit credit counselor with the financial education to point you in the right direction.
+Research companies to make sure anyone you work with is reputable.
+A good starting point is chatting with a nonprofit credit counselor with financial education.
+They can point you in the right direction.

-Ultimately, the goal is to regain control of your personal finances, pay all your dues, save money, and pave the way for a more secure financial future.
+Ultimately, the goal is to regain control of your personal finances and become debt-free.
 There are plenty of ways to get yourself back on the right track.